 - Use the buddy system.
 Walk around with a friend (or two), especially at night.
-Despite this advice, I have to admit that I’ve wandered all over New Orleans on my own (during the day) … so find your own comfort zone.
+Despite this advice, I have to admit that I’ve wandered all over the city on my own (during the day) … so find your own comfort zone.

 - Do not fall for con games.
 As you walk through the French Quarter, random dudes on street corners will try to engage you.
 Just keep walking.
 If someone says they bet they know where you got your shoes, don’t stop.

 - Wear a crossbody bag or put your wallet in your front pocket.
 Getting pickpocketed is probably the biggest crime risk, especially in crowded areas like the French Quarter.

 - Avoid wearing flashy jewelry.
 Don’t make yourself a mark for petty crime.

 - Keep your wits about you!
 If you’re drunk and stumbling through an empty street, you might as well have a target on your back.
 Have fun, but always be aware of your surroundings.

 Okay, so you know what to do in New Orleans … but do you know what not to do?